robtweed/node-mdb/README.md

  In the repository's */lib* directory, you'll find the main M/DB Node.js file: *mdb.js* and a second file named *mdbInit.js*.
 Copy these files to the path */usr/local/gtm/ewd/* on your GT.M server (adjust this path appropriately if you've installed GT.M for use in another directory).

+ If you've used Mike Clayton's M/DB Installer, you can skip the next steps in this section.

-In the repository's */gtm* directory, you'll find the M/Wire interface files that are used by mdb.js to access the GT.M database (See [https://github.com/robtweed/node-mwire](https://github.com/robtweed/node-mwire) for more details on the *node-mwire* used by *node-mdb*)
+ If not, then in the repository's */gtm* directory, you'll find the M/Wire interface files that are used by mdb.js to access the GT.M database (See [https://github.com/robtweed/node-mwire](https://github.com/robtweed/node-mwire) for more details on the *node-mwire* used by *node-mdb*)

 You need to copy the files to the following directories: